resources background

 Step 5 - Review Your Results

 Results are displayed in a structured list showing each subdomain, its active or inactive status, and its first-seen and last-seen timestamps.
-The total record count at the top gives you an instant overview of the domain’s subdomain footprint.

 Step 6 - Export Results